darktable-org/dtdocs/content/darkroom/masking-and-blending/blend-modes.md

 coloradjustment
 : _not available in the "RGB (scene)" color space_
-: Some modules act predominantly on the tonal values of an image but also perform some color saturation adjustments (e.g. the [_levels_](../../module-reference/processing-modules/levels.md) and [_tone curve_](../../module-reference/processing-modules/tone-curve.md) modules).
+: Some modules act predominantly on the tonal values of an image but also perform some color saturation adjustments.
 This blend mode takes the lightness from the module's output and mixes colors from input and output, enabling control over the module's color adjustments.